Want to Improve Your Child's Science Skills?

 Oh!
 I forgot Step 3: Take your child to the playground to show off their new vocabulary of polymer and non-Newtonian fluids.
 We don’t suffer these embarrassing moments for nothing, after all!

-Check out part 2 of this article containing more embarrassing moments that result in scientifically cool preschool discoveries!
+Check out part 2 of this article containing 6 really embarrassing teaching moments that result in scientifically cool preschool discoveries!

 It covers both core skills like reading, writing & STEM, as well as 21st century skills like creativity, critical thinking, problem solving & coding.